mcandre/stank/README.md

 For more information:
   https://www.shellcheck.net/wiki/SC2239 -- Ensure the shebang uses an absolu...
 ```

-Take care when file paths may contain spaces, however.

 Machine-generated files, including git hook default `*.sample` files, are automatically skipped.